1st Year

 The overarching experience that has had the greatest impact on my professional and academic goals is the co-op experience I had in the spring semester of this year.
 My co-op was with Sherwin-Williams at the Bowling Green, KY plant.

 Around the same time a regional continuous improvement manager came to the site to hold an event to increase productivity/effectiveness in the area of the plant that put the paint into barrels.
-Due to the nature of this plant being a Valspar acquire and making paint that was much more specialty (and also more flammable, hence no electronics on the plant floor) than other Sherwin-Williams plants, the Bowling Green plant didn’t have the infrastructure or training to have an electronic database tracking various metrics.
+Due to the nature of this plant being a Valspar acquire and making paint that was much more specialty (and also more flammable, thus no electronics on the plant floor) than other Sherwin-Williams plants, the Bowling Green plant didn’t have the infrastructure or training to have an electronic database tracking various metrics.
 These metrics are very useful to continuous improvement projects.
 As such, I was asked in the weeks preceding this event to gather as much data as I could from the stacks of paper we have recorded everything.

-To explore these realizations, I have decided to keep track of my feelings about the chemical engineering classes I am taking this summer semester.
-Additionally, for my next co-op rotation in the fall I am going to ask to be placed somewhere, I can do more continuous improvement projects.
+In doing this massive programming project I realized very quickly that I enjoyed this more than I enjoyed any of the more chemical engineering centric tasks I had done before.
+To explore this realizations, I have decided to keep track of my feelings about the chemical engineering classes I am taking this summer semester.
+Additionally, for my next co-op rotation in the fall I am going to ask to be placed somewhere I can do more continuous improvement projects.
 While these are occurring, I am going to do my best to explore other careers that involve coding and continuous improvement-type projects.

 By the end of 2021, I want to have decided if I want to stay in chemical engineering, have a plan for the spring semester if I do not, and have talked to at least three professionals in fields that I am interested in.